Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn.md

 Engineering domains have a unique advantage.

-We are blessed with decades of work from great scientists and engineers in the form of governing equations:
+We are **blessed with decades of work from great scientists and engineers in the form of governing equations**:

 - Heat transfer equations
 - Diffusion equations